Constellation-Labs/documentation-hub/validate/automated/nodectlCommands.md

 - date range logs
 - archived logs

-Once you follow the prompts a tarball gzip file will appear in the uploads directory and the system will offer you the ability to upload the results to the transfer.sh service.
+Once you follow the prompts a tarball gzip file will appear in the uploads directory and the system will offer you the ability to upload the results to the a public (non Constellation Network supported) file transfer service.

 | Command | Shortcut | Version |
 | :---: | :---: | :---: |